Scientific Journal Articles

 [download PDF] -

-Yang, et al. 2010.
-Regional differences in awareness of tobacco advertising and promotion in China: Findings from the ITC China Survey [show abstract ▼] [hide abstract ▲]
+Hitchman, et al. 2011.
+Support and correlates of support for banning smoking in cars with children: Findings from the ITC Four Country Survey [show abstract ▼] [hide abstract ▲]

 Citation